 Frederick Douglass was a formerly enslaved man who became a prominent activist, author and public speaker.
 He became a leader in the abolitionist movement, which sought to end the practice of slavery, before and during the Civil War.
 After that conflict and the Emancipation Proclamation of 1862, he continued to push for equality and human rights until his death in 1895.

 Douglass’ 1845 autobiography, Narrative of the Life of Frederick Douglass, an American Slave, described his time as an enslaved worker in Maryland.
 It was one of five autobiographies he penned, along with dozens of noteworthy speeches, despite receiving minimal formal education.

 An advocate for women’s rights, and specifically the right of women to vote, Douglass’ legacy as an author and leader lives on.
 His work served as an inspiration to the civil rights movement of the 1960s and beyond.

 Who Was Frederick Douglass?

 Frederick Douglass was born into slavery in or around 1818 in Talbot County, Maryland.
 Douglass himself was never sure of his exact birth date.

-His mother was of Native American ancestry and his father was of African and European descent.
+His mother was an enslaved Black women and his father was white and of European descent.
 He was actually born Frederick Bailey (his mother’s name), and took the name Douglass only after he escaped.
 His full name at birth was “Frederick Augustus Washington Bailey.”

 After he was separated from his mother as an infant, Douglass lived for a time with his maternal grandmother, Betty Bailey.
 However, at the age of six, he was moved away from her to live and work on the Wye House plantation in Maryland.

 From there, Douglass was “given” to Lucretia Auld, whose husband, Thomas, sent him to work with his brother Hugh in Baltimore.
 Douglass credits Hugh’s wife Sophia with first teaching him the alphabet.
 With that foundation, Douglass then taught himself to read and write.
 By the time he was hired out to work under William Freeland, he was teaching other enslaved people to read using the Bible.